DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-06-21-exploring-ways-to-integrate-the-services.md

 Currently this involves following the guidance and application process for [undergraduate student finance](https://www.gov.uk/student-finance) (even though the course is post graduate), which involves adding details of their course as well as proving that they have met the conditions of their offer.

-This could be improved through better integration with the Student Finance England, which might enable to apply for a student loan without having to re-enter and prove the details of their training course.
+This could be improved through better integration with Student Finance England, which might enable to apply for a student loan without having to re-enter and prove the details of their training course.

 ![Screenshot inviting trainees to apply for a student loan](student-loan.png)